Juju Noda

-Juju Noda (野田樹潤, Noda Juju), also known mononymously as "Juju", is a Japanese racing driver who is competing in the 2025 Super Formula Championship with Triple Tree Racing.
+Juju Noda (野田 樹潤, Noda Juju), also known mononymously as "Juju", is a Japanese racing driver who is competing in the 2025 Super Formula Championship with Triple Tree Racing.
 She has previously competed in the W Series, and Euroformula Open.
 She is the daughter of former Formula 1 driver Hideki Noda.

 Early and personal life

-Juju Noda was born on 2 February 2006.
-She is the daughter of former Formula One driver Hideki Noda, and began karting at the age of 3.
+Noda was born on 2 February 2006.
+She is the daughter of former Formula One driver Hideki Noda, and began karting at the age of three.

 In 2018, Noda was featured in a micro-documentary created by Great Big Story.

 Career

 Early career

-Noda tested single-seater race cars on Japanese circuits from the age of 9.
+Noda tested single-seater race cars on Japanese circuits from the age of nine.
 She made her official competition car debut in the 2019 Lucas Oil Winter Race Series, where she finished 14th overall.

 F4 Danish Championship

 Noda made her debut in the Formula 4 category in 2020, racing in the F4 Danish Championship with her family team, Noda Racing.
-She won her first ever race in the series, and finished 6th in the standings.
+She won her first ever race in the series, and finished sixth in the standings.

-She continued in the championship in 2021, after a last minute switch from the F4 United States Championship.
-She finished 7th in the standings this year.
+Noda continued in the championship in 2021, after a last minute switch from the F4 United States Championship.
+She finished seventh in the standings this year.

 F4 United States Championship

 In January 2021, it was announced that Noda would race for Jay Howard Driver Development in the 2021 Formula 4 United States Championship.

-She was fastest in the practice session in Round 1 at Road Atlanta, however she then withdrew prior to qualifying.
+Noda was fastest in the practice session in Round 1 at Road Atlanta, however she then withdrew prior to qualifying.
 She did not appear at any more rounds.